top of page

 Acting Bio

-She trained at The Guildford School of Acting, winning a scholarship to the three-year degree course and graduating with First Class Honours in Performance and the Principals Award.
-Prior to this, she was accepted to join the prestigious National Youth Music Theatre.
+Savannah trained at the Guildford School of Acting, graduating with First Class Honours in Performance and receiving the Principals Award.
+She was previously selected to join the prestigious National Youth Music Theatre.

-Savannah can be heard on the original cast recordings for Mary Poppins (Disney/Cameron Macintosh) and the concept album for Love Never Dies the sequel to The Phantom of the Opera by Andrew Lloyd-Webber.
+Savannah can be heard on the original cast recordings of Mary Poppins and Andrew Lloyd Webber’s Love Never Dies.

 bottom of page